What is Eco Rating?

 The results from these 16 individual evaluations are then weighted to obtain a single score, showing the overall environmental performance of the device.

 The weighting uses factors recommended by the European Commission in the EF Method, which is publicly available and already used by the Product Environmental Footprint Initiative.

 Can the methodology and Eco Rating score be used for all types of mobile device?

 The Eco Rating and the methodology is developed for smartphones and feature phones.
+Please note that given their differences, scores for smartphones and feature phones are not comparable.
 Other product types like tablets, wearables/smart watches, C-IoT products, routers and laptops are out of scope for the time being.

 What is the real environmental benefit in terms of carbon reduction if a device scores 10 points higher than another device?